 Orzo Pasta and Rice

-• 1 stick salted butter, ½ cup
+• 1 stick salted butter, 1/2 cup

-• 1 cup orzo pasta, dry
+• 1 cup orzo pasta, uncooked, Delallo brand

-• cracked black pepper , to taste
+• cracked black pepper , to taste, fold into the cooked pasta

 Instructions